Thanirex/FlowStatePomodoro/README.md

 - Inspired by the Pomodoro Technique® by Francesco Cirillo
 - Design philosophy influenced by Japanese minimalism and *wabi-sabi*
-- Built with love for the productivity community
+- Built for the Flow State people

 ---